adrmrn/hackyeah-foodsharing-spots/readme.md

 This project was creating during [Hackyeah - The biggest stationary hackathon in Europe](https://hackyeah.pl) in 24 hours.
 We were finalists in Environment category.

-This repository contains only an API.
-See a [live version of our demo app](http://foodsharing-spot.herokuapp.com/).
+_Note: This repository contains only an API._

 ## Project overview
 **Project name:** Foodsharing spots – no food waste
 **What the project is about?**